-One commenter requests that the FAA revise the proposed AD to require modification per procedures developed by the airplane manufacturer (Boeing) rather than by the STC holder (Flight Structures, Inc.).
+One commenter requests that the FAA revise the proposed AD to require modification per procedures developed by the airplane manufacturer (Boeing) rather than by the STC holder (JAMCO America).
 The commenter states that a modification developed by the airplane manufacturer is appropriate because installation of an IFE system per the subject STC does not change the power distribution from the production configuration.
-The commenter acknowledges the intent of the proposed AD but would prefer a solution developed by Boeing to ensure commonality among all Boeing Model 767-200 series airplanes.
+The commenter states that it acknowledges the intent of the proposed AD, but it would prefer a solution developed by Boeing to ensure commonality among all Boeing Model 767-300 series airplanes.
 The commenter notes that such commonality is important for operating and maintenance procedures.
-The commenter also adds that, if the FAA adopts its recommendation, the compliance time for the proposed AD should be extended to allow time for Boeing to release a service bulletin and for the affected operators to do the that it represents a major change from the design previously approved under the type certificate for the Model 767- 200 series airplanes.
-As such, the STC holder, not the airplane manufacturer, is responsible for the development of corrective actions for potential unsafe conditions related to the equipment installed per the STC.
+The commenter also adds that, if the FAA adopts its recommendation, the compliance time for the proposed AD should be extended to allow time for Boeing to release a service bulletin and for the affected operators to do the modification.

 We do not concur with the commenter's request.
-The IFE system-including the electrical components and wiring that provides electrical power to the system-was installed by the STC holder and is not common to all Boeing Model 767-200 series airplanes.
-The fact that installation of the subject IFE system was approved by STC indicates
+The IFE system-including the electrical components and wiring that provides electrical power to the system-was installed by the STC holder and is not common to all Boeing Model 767-300 series airplanes.
+The fact that installation of the subject IFE system was approved by STC indicates that it represents a major change from the design previously approved under the type certificate for the Model 767-300 series airplanes.
+As such, the STC holder, not the airplane manufacturer, is responsible for the development of corrective actions for potential unsafe conditions related to any part of the airplane modified per the STC.

-Further, contrary to what the commenter states, the installation of the IFE system by the subject STC does include wiring changes, as well as the redesignation and reassignment of several circuit breakers on the airplane.
+Further, contrary to what the commenter states, the installation of the IFE system by the subject STC does include wiring changes, as well as the redesignation and reassignment of several circuit breakers in the P37 Right Miscellaneous Equipment Panel on the airplane.
 The development of an appropriate modification necessitates knowledge of the wiring and circuit breaker changes involved with installation of the system.
 We cannot assume that the airplane manufacturer has the necessary engineering data, since these data are proprietary to the holder of the subject STC.